Sunday, July 29, 2012

 -2011 All-MAC linebacker

--Good production—186 tackles, 22 tackles for loss, 10 sacks, and 6 interceptions in two years.
+-Good production—186 tackles, 22 tackles for loss, 10 sacks,

 -Very physical